 Join the group

-News!
-The application for the Chamberlain Fellowship at LBNL is now open (deadline Oct 15, 2024).
-The application for the 2025-2028 Miller Fellowship is now open (nomination deadline: Sept 12, 2024).
-The BCCP Fellowship should open soon.
+This year, we are also offering the Chamberlain Fellowship (deadline Oct 15, 2024) and the 2025-2028 Miller Fellowship (nomination deadline: Sept 12, 2024).

 News!
 Now you can take the Brinson Prize Fellowship to BCCP at UC Berkeley!
 We encourage you to apply to Brinson, together with Hubble/Einstein, NSF, and any other fellowship you are eligible for (see below for details).